edsml-de1052e8/Big_Data_Analytics/Lecture_Notes/Lecture_1_Intro.md

 Error can be broken down in 2 terms:
 - Absolute error= approx value - true value
-- relative error: (absolute error/ true value)-1
+- relative error: (absolute error/ true value) -1

-Error on the solution sigma= mu * c * sig (??)

 But there is an issue with the true value, most of the time we don't have it we can only approximate it!

+**Singular Value Decomposition (SVD)**

+- A = U S V (transpose)
+- U: orthogonal
+- S: diagonal
+- V: orthogonal

+NB: orthogonal matrix :  is a real square matrix whose columns and rows are orthonormal vectors.
+If its inverse is equal to its transpose.

+- Eigenvalue-eigenvector factorization : A = USV(transpose)

-Some effects of the errors
+**Some effects of the errors**

 S always has the same dimensionality as A. The shape is preserved by S Need to do singular decomposition of a matrix.